katcipis/sophia/notes/cockroachdb.md

 * Uses ordering by key instead of consistent hashing
 * Depending on sharding key, can be random (like consistent hashing)
 * Uses a Raft log for consistency
+* Uses one raft group per range not for the whole database (it has lot of rafts)
 * Gossip is used to bootstrap raft (where to find indexes)
 * Shards are called ranges
 * Ranges are on the size of approximately 64mb